the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-UI_Connectivity.rst

 Example: **HOW TO REMOVE INTER-HEMISPHERIC CONNECTIONS**

-1. Select multiple nodes from the Connectivity, for instance those from the left hemisphere.
+1. Using the `Quick select` remove all nodes from the right hemisphere.

     .. figure:: screenshots/connectivityeditor_SelectASetOfNodes_a.jpg